s-palmer/CV/README.md

 # Experience

-**Maker's Academy** (August - December 2021)
+**Makers Academy** (August - December 2021)

-_Maker's Academy is a 16-week intensive coding bootcamp focused on teaching the fundamentals of software engineering with JavaScript & Ruby_
+_Makers Academy is a 16-week intensive coding bootcamp focused on teaching the fundamentals of software engineering with JavaScript & Ruby_
-Whilst at Maker's, I learned:
+Whilst at Makers, I learned:
 - The principles of object-oriented design & test-driven development
 - How to write clean, reliable and maintainable code
 - How to pair-program in the driver-navigator style to problem solve effectively